Bellardia trixago

-Bellardia trixago is a species of flowering plant in the family Orobanchaceae (it has been formerly classified in the family Scrophulariaceae).
+Bellardia trixago is a species of flowering plant in the family Orobanchaceae.
+It was formerly classified in the family Scrophulariaceae.
 The only member of the monotypic genus Bellardia, it is known as trixago bartsia or Mediterranean lineseed.
 This plant is native to the Mediterranean Basin, but it is known in other places with similar climates, such as California and parts of Chile, where it is an introduced species and noxious weed.